 One of the ubiquitous trends in Hollywood is the focus on pure exploitation films (sequels, remakes and reboots).
 Movies such as Star Wars 8, Transformers: The Last Knight, and The Avengers: Age of Ultron – and now there’s even talk of Top Gun 2! – can be considered examples of films that are based on a pure exploitation strategy.
 These are films that have established market bases and story lines.
 Therefore, production firms prosper by doing incremental development of story lines and characters in order to bring new films to the market.

 Hollywood’s love for following a pure exploitation strategy can be seen it its sky-high and rising budgets.
 The industry is spending more and more money on sequels and now they even have higher budgets (product and marketing) than the original films from which they’re spawned.
-In the 1970s and 80s, the first Superman movie had a total budget of $55 million and Superman IV had a budget of $17 million.
-Fast forward and the first Fast and Furious had a budget of $38 million.
+As an example of the way sequels used to get made, in the 1970s and 80s, the first Superman movie had a total budget of $55 million and Superman IV had a budget of $17 million.
+Fast forward to the new way of operating, and the first Fast and Furious had a budget of $38 million.
 The 7th and 8th instalments have had a budget of over $190 million.
 And Number 9 is in the works.

 The concern for those in the US movie business is that Hollywood’s love for pure exploitation films will destroy its creativity (exploration) and creative processes and will lead to the film industry’s eventual implosion.
 By over investing in sequels, remakes, and reboots, the Hollywood industry will become susceptible to decline, just like the US automakers who fell in love with big gas guzzling cars in 60s and 70s.